multitudes/AdventOfCode2021/README.md

 }()

 /// Used to solve the quiz
-var gammaRate: Int = 0
+var gammaRate: UInt = 0
-var epsilonRate = 0
+var epsilonRate: UInt = 0
-var powerConsumption = 0
+var powerConsumption: UInt = 0

 /// bitwise operation - If I have 5 bits I will start from 5, then 4 ... till one
 for i in stride(from: numberOfBits, to: 0, by: -1) {